Rishi500067313/Large-file-processor/README.md

   The code is configured with a docker container.
 The docker image can be accessed from here: https://drive.google.com/file/d/1a2R2ak8NcIgVCJMpipbDGJOgo3Cg5Dfb/view?usp=sharing

+  1. Assuming you have docker installed...
-  1. Firstly you have to download the docker image.
+  2. Firstly you have to download the docker image.
-  2. Then you need to place the python code, docker image and products.csv in a same folder.
+  3. Then you need to place the python code, docker image and products.csv in a same folder.
-  3.
+  4. Then to start with it firstly use the load command:

+     `docker load --input postman_dockerimage`

+  5. Then use the run command to run the code:

+     `d`

   #### Details of all the tables and their schema: